RahafAlmalki/Sanad-Project/README.md

 ## 🔗 Model

-The prediction model was developed by [Ghala Sami](https://github.com/GhalaSami) — see [SmartServicePriorityModelproject](https://github.com/GhalaSami/SmartServicePriorityModelproject) for the model code.
+The prediction model is included in this repository as a submodule, linked directly to the original: [SmartServicePriorityModelproject](https://github.com/GhalaSami/SmartServicePriorityModelproject) See the [`model/`](./model) folder.

 ## 👥 Team